Functional dyspepsia: What can help?

 It can help to write down which medications you take and then talk to your doctor about whether the stomach problems might be side effects of the medications.
 Your doctor can then check whether you could take your medication differently, take a break or completely stop taking it, or take a different kind.

 Many people try herbal products to relieve their symptoms.
 Known as phytotherapy products, these are available without a prescription.
 Essential oils and extracts of various plants can relieve cramping and prevent , and might also be able to increase movement in the digestive tract.
-But how effective are these kinds of products in the treatment of functional dyspepsia, and is it safe to use them?
+Remedies with the following active ingredients could help:

-• Some products contain extracts from various plants such as bitter candytuft, chamomile, peppermint, licorice root, lemon balm and caraway.
-It is still not clear what effects these products have, even if some smaller scale studies have shown that they can provide relief.
+• Extracts from various plants: These include bitter candytuft, chamomile, peppermint, licorice root, lemon balm and caraway.
 They are usually well tolerated when taken for short periods of time.
 It is advisable to talk to your doctor before taking them because people who have certain pre-existing conditions and pregnant women might have to be especially careful.

 Antacids containing mineral salts are often used to reduce feelings of fullness, heartburn and reflux.
 They are designed to protect the lining of the stomach by neutralizing excess stomach acid and binding to bile acid.
 There is hardly any research into whether these kinds of over-the-counter antacids can help reduce the symptoms of functional dyspepsia.
 If you have kidney disease or a metabolic disorder, it is important to talk to your doctor before taking any of them.